ruzickap/k8s-istio-demo/README.md

 ![Bookinfo Injecting an HTTP delay fault](images/bookinfo_injecting_http_delay_fault.gif "Bookinfo Injecting an HTTP delay fault")

-* Open the Developer Tools menu (F12) -> Network tab - webpage actually loads in about 6 seconds.
+* Open the Developer Tools menu (F12) -> Network tab - web page actually loads in about 6 seconds.

 The following example introduces a **5 second delay** in **10%** of the requests to the `v1` version of the `ratings` microservice: